 We hope to integrate all of them into our VPN speed test as soon as possible.

-To ensure that we exclude any network or other technical anomalies that can influence any single measurement result, we run tests for each country and each provider several times a day.
+To ensure that we exclude any network or other technical anomalies that can influence any single measurement result, we test 1 provider per location approximately every 5 minutes.
+This roughly translates to 1 new reading per provider/location every hour.
 This allows us to average out the results and give you comparable data on how each provider performs.

 It would be near impossible for the user to run the same number of tests.
 And even if they did, the factors mentioned above would deem the results subjective.
 That’s why it’s not even worth the trouble, and that’s why you should always remember to look at the tests that other users have taken with at least five pinches of salt.